jhoward321/mlbtv-remote/README.md

 This is a custom API front end for the popular [mlbviewer project](https://sourceforge.net/projects/mlbviewer/).
 This project is still a work in progress and this README will be updated as I add more functionality.
 This project was meant to allow me to watch MLBtv on my raspberry pi without having to manually select the game on the device.

 Currently the API will provide MLB game schedules for different dates and teams.
 It will start specified games (MLB.tv account required).
 I still am adding features and cleaning up bugs, and the code will be cleaned up as I finish features.
 Future plans include a remote command line interface to start mlbviewer on a separate machine.
 Right now the API must be used through HTTP requests.
+The project will use omxplayer for hardware acceleration if run on a raspberry pi, and will use mplayer if used on a typical linux machine.

 ##How to Setup